 Plus, chances are, you can probably open an investing account for free with your bank and begin exploring different investment options, like stocks, mutual funds, or ETFs.

-There are also commission-free online brokers like M1 Finance where you can begin investing with a $100 minimum deposit, which is perfect for your amount of starting cash.
+There are also commission-free online brokers like M1 where you can begin investing with a $100 minimum deposit, which is perfect for your amount of starting cash.

 Dividend stocks are a popular option for investing $100 or small sums since you can reinvest earning to continue growing.
 But ETFs, mutual funds, and growth stocks are also worth considering.